 Skip to main content

-Using Codex as a Subject Matter Expert
+Using Cleanlab as a Subject Matter Expert

-This guide walks you through the complete SME workflow for improving your AI application using Codex.
+This guide walks you through the complete SME workflow for improving your AI application using Cleanlab.
 No technical knowledge is required – you simply need to know how to properly answer common queries that users are asking the AI.

 SME Workflow: Step-by-Step Guide

-Step 1: Start with the Logs View
+Step 1: Start with the Issues View

-Step 2: Review Highest Impact Cases First
+Step 2: Review Highest Impact Issues First

 • Frequency: How often similar queries occur